-Surgical Technician, Hospital Central Service Technician, Medical Assistant, General Office Assistant/Business Computer Applications, and Financial Records Processing Programs
+Surgical Technician Diploma and Associate of Occupational Science-Surgical Technology, Hospital Central Service Technician, Medical Assistant, General Office Assistant/Business Computer Applications, and Financial Records Processing Programs

 All inquiring applicants are scheduled to a tour of the College.

 The enrollment procedure begins with filling out an application form designed to ascertain the applicant's educational, occupational and financial background.